antublue/test-engine/README.md

 ## Contributing

-Contributions to the Test Engine are both welcomed and appreciated.
+Contributions to the test engine are both welcomed and appreciated.

 The project uses a simplified GitFlow branching strategy.